SDL-Hercules-390/hyperion/readme/README.SUN.md

       4. Download the patch and unzip it into /var/spool/patch
       5. patchadd /var/spool/patch/114129-02

-## 3. CHECK THAT THE REQUIRED LEVELS OF TOOLS ARE INSTALLED
+## Tool Versions
+Check that the required levels of tools are installed.
 From your home directory issue these commands:
 ```
       cd hercules
       util/bldlvlck